adobe/asset-share-commons/_pages/search/results/index.md

 #### Default Sort Direction

 The initial page load's sort direction.

+Since v1.6.4, an entry for this property should exist in the Sort component, if the Sort component is used.

 ### Dialog / Results tab